nagasudhirpulla/taming_python/blog/skills/logging.md

 ```
 * Logs can be sent to a file instead of console using the `filename` input for the `basicConfig` function as shown above
 * The `filename` can be a relative or absolute file path
-* In the above code example, the logs will be sent to a file named `test.log` located in the same folder as the python code
+* In the above code example, the logs will be sent to a file named `test.log` located in the same folder as the python program

 ### Main Code
 #### Creating a string